compas-dev/compas_ifc/docs/tutorials/basics.create_model.rst

 ********************************************************************************
-Intermediate - Multi-storey building
+Basics - Create Model
 ********************************************************************************

 .. rst-class:: lead

-This tutorial shows how to paramtrically create a multi-storey building from scratch using COMPAS geometry types, as well adding custom properties to each relevant IFC entity.
+This tutorial shows how to create an IFC model from scratch.

 Model Template
 ==============